 When recording with Z-LiveRec first time - the settings needs to be configured.

-The first parameter to set is the audio device for the recording/player - Just by using the dropdown box for the devices - the app will find all installed ALSA devices - just pick the right device.
-Do the same thing with the amount of recording channels for your device - e.g Mackie DL-32S, select 32 Channels or Behringer XR18 select 18 channels.
-Finally select the right partition/hard disk for recording e.g. the USB memory stick.
-The home/pi directory or USB Stick will be shown
+- The first parameter to set is the audio device for the recording/player - Just by using the dropdown box for the devices (or click on the button if using Z-LiveRec in touch mode) - the app will find all installed ALSA devices - just pick the right audio/ mixer device. - Do the same thing for the amount of recording channels for your device - e.g. Mackie DL-32S, select 32 Channels or Behringer XR18 select 18 channels etc.

+- Finally select the right partition/hard disk for the recordings e.g. the USB memory stick.
+The home/pi directory or USB Stick will be shown - Last just pick the requested audio format see below file format section for recommendations.

-It is not recommended to record directly to the internal micro SD card where the OS is installed for the Raspberry PI - You will probably end up with a lot of buffer overrun issues.
+Please note: It is not recommended to record directly to the internal micro SD card where the OS is installed for the Raspberry PI - You will probably end up with a lot of buffer over-run issues.
 SSD disks are normally 4 times faster compared to SD Cards.